haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <a class="prompt prompt-pymol">File menu -> Open -> select cluster10_1.pdb</a>

 Repeat this for each cluster.

+__Note:__ If using the command line, all clusters can be loaded easily in one command:

+<a class="prompt prompt-cmd">pymol cluster*_1.pdb</a>

 Once all files have been loaded, type in the PyMOL command window:

 <a class="prompt prompt-pymol">
 show cartoon<br>